-Through our collaboration with NEIU, Education Experience students will complete 20 hours of classroom observation hours ordinarily required as part of the pre-student teaching program in college.
-By completing these observation hours while still enrolled in high school, our Education Experience students will have an advantage over other college Education majors.
-The observation hours can be applied if students subsequently enroll at NEIU or may be transferrable to the college of their choosing.
+Students who enroll in Education Experience will complete 60 hours of classroom observation hours ordinarily required as part of the pre-student teaching program in college.
+Students who complete all requirements will receive the State of Illinois Education Pathway endorsement.
 Viable candidates are mature and self-directed, with excellent oral and written communication skills, dependable, willing to give and take constructive feedback, and flexible.
 Students will complete the Education Experience during the school day throughout the year, requiring them to miss several classes a week; consequently, students must be good self-advocates who can collaborate with their teachers to cover missed class time.